 I recently upgraded my Windows 7 or Windows 8 to Windows 10, and it was an excellent experience because it happened without any error.
-The main reason which I feel for this is I did it with a lot of preparation and taking care of many things.
+The main reason I feel for this is that I did it with a lot of preparation and taking care of many things.
 In this post, I am sharing my Windows 10 Upgrade Checklist, i.e., what you should be doing before and after an upgrade, which will help you in many ways.

 Windows 10 Upgrade Checklist for an upgrade without an error